davidrhoden/davidrhoden-basic-netlify/timeline/buddy/buddy-making-biscuits.md

 ---
 title: Buddy making biscuits.
 date: 2019-12-18T11:00:00.000Z
-summary: Doing what he does best, or at least does most.
 excerpt: Doing what he does best, or at least does most.
 category: buddy
 image: /static/img/buddy/buddy-making-biscuits.png